Sunday School Inquiries:

 3rd Assistant Sunday School Director (Middle Grades)

-To register for Sunday School and all other Youth Ministries in our new centralized joint Youth Ministries Registration Form, please visit https://stgeorge.org/ministries/youth-ministries-registration
+To register for Sunday School and all other Youth Ministries, please visit https://stgeorge.org/ministries/youth-ministries-registration

 Orthodox Christian Education, Youth and Family Links

 If you have not come by the Sunday School Office to pick up your Sunday School Handbook, please come by this Sunday to get your free copy!
 This new book includes, among other things, welcome letters from our Presiding Priest Fr.
 Dimitrios, myself as well as from our awesome Sunday School Teachers Team, The Important Dates and Events for the Sunday School Year, Topics for the St. John Chrysostom Oratorical Festival, information about the new Occupant Emergency Plan, and a Catechism Questions and Answers section.

 By 12th Grade, the Sunday School Student should be able to answer all these questions in the Catechism section.
 For the earlier, grades the younger students will gradually learn the answers as they head towards 12th Grade.
 It would be good for parents to familiarize themselves with the following questions and answers as they would be excellent discussion material with their children (regardless of age) throughout the week during the year.

 To make arrangements during the week to come by and get your copy, please send an email to SundaySchool@stgeorge.org.

 *Sunday School Classes take place every Sunday, from September 9th to May 19th,

 Any events is subject to change, but emails will be sent out detailing the changes and it will be reflected here

 Back to Sunday School Day/ Class orientation for PreK3 through 2nd grade